niti5425-zz/UpdateGNSSMetadata/README.md

 2. Once installed start command prompt (with adminstrator rights).
 3. Navigate to the directory where Anaconfa was installed to as part of step1.
 4. Once under Anaconda directory type python keyword to check if python has been installed correctly.
-5. To run the script type
+5. To run the script type (Example)
 6. C:\Continuum\Anaconda3>python C:\Continuum\Anaconda3\Scripts\UpdateGNSSSMetadata.py -u nitroadmin -p nitroadmin -url https://nitro.maps.arcgis.com GNSSMetadataFields
 7. Followed by the python keyword is the script location then there are the following optional parameters (but marked as required) -u username -p password -url org url and finally the search string.
 8. help can be accessed via -h flag.